ki-tormenta/embree3Pathtracing3/embree-3.13.5/README.md

 The `rtcOccluded1Mp` function checks whether there are any hits for a stream of `M` single rays (`ray` argument) with the scene (`scene` argument).
 The `ray` argument points to an array of pointers to rays.
-Section [rtcOccluded1] for a description of how to set up and trace a occlusion rays.
+Section [rtcOccluded1] for a description of how to set up and traceWithMulti a occlusion rays.

 The intersection context (`context` argument) can specify flags to